Idempotent Command Handling

 - external payment gateway.

-We’re good as long as the same payment has the same charge id in the command data.
+We’re good as long as the same charge has the same charge id in the command data.
 If we’re retrying operations from our web page, we should ensure that we’re not recording the new charge id on each retry.

 The updated logic handling idempotency correctly can look as follows: